There is a mold pandemic sweeping across America and affecting millions.

 Toxic Mold Symptoms – Respiratory System

-The mycotoxins can even become lodged in the mucus membranes, sinuses and the lungs which then causes a burning feeling, breathing problems and bleeding in the lungs.
+The mycotoxins can even become lodged in the mucous membranes, sinuses and the lungs which then causes a burning feeling, breathing problems and bleeding in the lungs.

 - Difficulty breathing – breathlessness or shortness of breath